-Made with sustainable fabric, this sand resistant towel measures 72″ by 72″, so that baby can have plenty of space to crawl around.
-It dries quick and folds up to be quite compact and light to carry.
-And 10% of profits go toward marine conservation.
+Made with sustainable fabric, this sand resistant towel measures 72″ by 72″ – another great option for baby to have plenty of space to crawl around.
+It dries quickly and folds up to be quite compact and light to carry.
+It’s also a purchase that gives back.
+10% of profits go toward marine conservation.

-Now a beach chair isn’t a necessity for everyone, but if you like beach chairs, be sure the one you bring is lightweight and compact.
-You’ll be bringing more than you are used to when going to the beach with baby, so it’s best to go as streamlined as possible.
+If you already have camping chairs or other portable seats, by all means, use what you have.
+The key to eco friendly baby gear is not buying more than you need.
+Be sure whatever you bring is lightweight and compact.
+You’ll be bringing more than you’re used to when going to the beach with baby, so it’s best to go as streamlined as possible.

 We’ll admit this is a bit of a splurge item, but if you’re willing to invest in a posh piece of beach gear, this umbrella should be it.
 Made from 50 recycled plastic bottles, its lightweight design features an easy three-way tilt, large canopy, promises to be simple to secure, and comes with a carry bag.